-The guest artist will deploy his project in the architecture of 20e, working in conjunction with the inhabitants of the district, and in agreement with the borough mayor.
-This work, linked to the diversion of the photographic image, will lead to an installation in the urban space.
+At each Biennial, an artist project working in the public space is selected to realize a project in situ in a public place of the 20ème arrondissement.
+The guest artist deploys his project in the architecture of 20e, working in conjunction with the inhabitants of the district, and in agreement with the Borough Council.
+This work, linked to the diversion of the photographic image, leads to an installation in the urban space.

 Benjamin Gaulon aka Recyclism is an artist, researcher, teacher at Parsons Paris The New School for Design.
 In each of these activities, he strives to develop a creative and critical approach around the technology, the media and the modes of consumption that they generate.
 He also organizes since 2005 "e-waste workshop" where the public learns circuit bending, hardware hacking, as well as the problems related to the obsolescence programmed: it diverts material apparently obsolete to recompose thus new electronic objects.
 Pedagogical experimentation, considered as a mode of research, completes the arsenal of tactics of this artist who recycles, hack and hijacks.

 Graduate of Elisava Barcelona, School of Design and Engineering, his work focuses on digital art and new technologies.
 Hands-on, Martial Geoffre-Rouland creates projects that explore areas as different as the web, digital installations or scenography.
 Since 2009, he works on technical and theoretical topics, helping participants to develop the potential of digital and code language.

 PLACE OF THE MEETING,

 Subways: Alexandre Dumas, Avron, Buzenval